-CALL FOR PRESENTATIONS - open now!
+CALL FOR PRESENTATIONS IS NOW CLOSED

 "Assuring Program Integrity in a Changing Environment"